 OrbView-1 (formerly Microlab-1)

-Background on OrbView satellite series of ORBIMAGE: OrbView® is the name of an imaging satellite series of Orbital Image Corporation (ORBIMAGE) of Dulles, VA, an affiliate of Orbital Sciences Corporation (OSC).
+OrbView® is the name of an imaging satellite series of Orbital Image Corporation (ORBIMAGE) of Dulles, VA, an affiliate of Orbital Sciences Corporation (OSC).
+In 2006, ORBIMAGE merged with Space Imaging of Thornton, Colorado USA, to establish the commercial imaging company GeoEye.
 The objective of this commercial satellite series is to acquire affordable high-quality imagery of the Earth for a variety of customers that include local governments, telecommunication companies, architects, civil engineers, real estate managers, farmers and environmental monitoring agencies.

 ORBIMAGE renamed its satellites in 1997, affecting S/C in development and in operational service.
 A renaming list is provided to avoid confusion depending on what references are cited of the available literature.
 ORBIMAGE is employing a uniquely integrated global system of imaging satellites, ground stations and Internet-based sales channels to collect, process and distribute imagery products at affordable cost.
 Operational services of these spacecraft is provided by SOC (Satellite Operations Center) of ORBIMAGE at Dulles, VA.